Average of 55 Hours per week over a 6 day work week: day off per week varies

 • Teachers and Teaching Assistants to theatre-artist educators for our in house and satellite classes.

-• Box office, Front of House, and Reception Associates.
+• Box office, Front of House, Reception, and Gift Shop Associates.

 • Stage Managers for student productions.